 Through an engaging mix of lecture, hands-on group activities, and real-world design projects, participants will gain a comprehensive understanding of ecological thinking and how to apply it in a variety of contexts.
 Please see the course syllabus for more details.

-The course is facilitated by experienced practitioners and teachers: Adam Brock and Creighton Hofeditz serve as the core organizers and facilitators, and they are joined by a series of guest lecturers (usually 2-3 per weekend).
+The course is facilitated by experienced practitioners and teachers: Creighton Hofeditz and Asia Dorsey serve as the core organizers and facilitators, and they are joined by a series of guest lecturers (usually 2-3 per weekend).
 Adam Brock and Ainslie O’Neil are two other core facilitators.
 You can check out their backgrounds their bios and see a list of past guests on the facilitators page.

 The Denver PDC is recommended for design professionals, urban farmers, community organizers, foodies, city planners, green entrepreneurs, homeowners, and anybody seeking a comprehensive framework for sustainable change.